OpenZeppelin/merkle-tree/README.md

 2. Loop through the entries to find the one you're interested in.
 3. Generate the proof using the index of the entry.

-In practice this might be done in a frontend application prior to submitting the proof on-chain.
+In practice this might be done in a frontend application prior to submitting the proof on-chain, with the address looked up being that of the connected wallet.

 See [`MerkleProof`] for documentation on how to validate the proof in Solidity.

 ## API & Examples